What you actually get, day one

 Open-source core under your control.
 Deployed to your infrastructure.
 Big tech learns nothing about your business.
 No vendor lock-in.
 No surprise pricing.
 You own it.

-We show the arithmetic, not the slideware.
+We show the work, not the slideware.

 Ready to run like a bigger team?